circa 1660 16 Huntington Lane Norwich, CT

 Please note, this is a private residence and is not open to the public

-Tragically, Joshua died of yellow fever in 1745 at the age of 45 and deeded his son, General Jabez Huntington, the homestead.
-General Jabez Huntington, a wealthy trader, presided over the lower house of the Colonial Assembly as speaker.
-He was appointed the Major General of the State Forces during the Revolutionary War and corresponded with General Washington, Marquis de Lafayette, and Gov. Trumbull.
+During the American Revolution, Huntington was appointed Major General of the State Forces during the Revolutionary War and corresponded with General Washington, Marquis de Lafayette, and Governor Trumbull.
 George Washington spent the night in the house on April 8, 1775.
 General Jabez Huntington retired in 1779 due to his deteriorating health and died in 1786.
-At his funeral, it was said that General Huntington “sacrificed his ease, his health, and eventually his life, to serve and save his country.”
+The house began as one room but was added on to several times.
+Jabez Huntington added the gambrel roof, central stone chimney, attic overhang, and pediments over the end windows making the house more Georgian in style.

 The house originally had one room, but was added on.
 Jabez added the gambrel roof, central stone chimney, attic overhang, and pediments over the end windows making the house more Georgian in style.